KQian-lab/Team6ProjectLive/FINAL_REPORT.md

 - Increase the difficulty of the game based on the score obtained or the elapsed time.
 Currently, the difficulty level is constant.
 - Implement sign-out functionality.
 - Maintain sign-in status with cookies.
-- Implement multiple spaceships with different capabilities.
+- Add multiple spaceships, obstacles, and items.
+- Adjust screen scaling to fit browser size

 ### Any known problems (bugs, issues)
 - Not immediately game over even if hit by a meteor.